31 July 2015

 I think of my own imperfect nature, and I want to weep at the thought of you, so fresh to this world, so vulnerable, so at the mercy of a pair of newbies.
 You didn’t choose us, yet you are being entrusted to us for a little while, for better or for worse.
 (I will be the first to admit that it seems an unfair deal for you.)
 I shuddered about this when I started to love your father, too.
 How heartbreaking it is to me that those closest to me, those who I love most dearly, will have to suffer through my imperfections.
 How I wish I could guarantee you a mother who would never hurt you with her own brokenness.

 It looks like the big change is coming: that soon day when you take your first breath.
 And yet it isn’t as if your life hasn’t already started.
 It isn’t as if you haven’t begun to change me, from that December day when we noticed my hands were strangely warmer than your dad’s, when I started exceeding my usual seven-hours-a-night sleep needs by about four or five more hours and could no longer stomach a warm boiled egg.
-In the same way I resisted the idea of getting together with your dad, I had to lay my independence and autonomy on the altar all over again and say, “yes, God, I’ll trust you” before your life was even conceived.
+In the same way I resisted the idea of getting together with your dad, I had to lay my notions of independence on the altar all over again before your life was even conceived.
 And I’ve had to keep laying it down, because if there is one thing that has been stripped from me during the course of this pregnancy, it has been my autonomy.
 God has used you to change me, and I am thankful.

 I am glad for the perfect timing of Him who loved you first, who will always love you best.
 And until you and the forces of nature decide it is time for you to make your appearance on this world’s stage, I am glad for these last days

 … where I have the chance of knowing physically the raw weight of expectation and hope for all that God is bringing to fruition in his kingdom